 LOWER RISK STATES: Travelers from COVID-19 lower-risk States are not required to fill out the Massachusetts Travel Form and do not need to quarantine.
 States are included on the list based on meeting two criteria: average daily cases per 100K below 6 AND positive test rate below 5%, both measured as a 7-day rolling average.
-The current list of COVID-19 lower-risk states, which was recently amended, includes: Hawaii, Maine, New Hampshire, and Vermont.
+The current list of COVID-19 lower-risk states, which was recently amended, includes: Hawaii.

 City Updates & Information

 CITY COMMUNICATIONS REGARDING COVID-19 VACCINATION UPDATES AND INFORMATION: The City of Gloucester is committed to keeping the public fully apprised of the vaccination process, and will broadcast clearly and in a timely manner any and all updates regarding vaccination distribution in the area over the coming weeks and months.
 This information will be shared over the City’s website here, social media and by robocall.
 To sign up for Smart 911 and get important City robocalls and emergency notifications click here.